 German Car Specialists in

-Bosch Auto Service offer a sophisticated airbag fault diagnostic service, alongside airbag system repairs, and resets.
-Using a unique combination of advanced diagnostic technology, and traditional skill, our Bosch accredited technicians work to diagnose airbag faults promptly and accurately, letting you make an informed decision with regard to repairs ranging from system resets to sensor replacements.
+Bosch Auto Service offers a sophisticated airbag fault diagnostic service, alongside airbag system repairs, and resets.
+Using a unique combination of advanced diagnostic technology, and traditional skills, our Bosch accredited technicians work to diagnose airbag faults promptly and accurately, letting you make an informed decision with regard to repairs ranging from system resets to sensor replacements.

 Bosch Auto Services are highly experienced in the diagnosis and repair of airbag faults.
-Contact our team today to book in your vehicle, or for further advice regarding any of our services.
+Contact our airbag system specialist team in Hitchin, Hertfordshire today to book in your vehicle, or for further advice regarding any of our services.

 Top of the line diagnostic equipment

 Bosch Auto Service’s team of Bosch accredited technicians are highly qualified, allowing for the use of advanced diagnostic equipment within our centre.
 Using this, our technicians can take readings relevant to all aspects of a vehicle’s SRS airbag system, allowing for accurate insight, and prompt diagnosis.